 - Toddler town is a lovely play area.
 In The Leeds Story gallery on floor 2 is a wonderful little play area hidden away in the corner and is so much fun!
 There’s doll houses, tons of toys, puzzles, books, “toddler street” with pretend houses, play kitchen, soft toys and more than enough to keep your toddler entertained for a while.
 There’s chairs next to the play area for parents and you can keep an eye on them whilst they get busy.
 Eric loves this and it’s so convenient even just to pop in to have a break from shopping.

 - Free activities and groups.
 There’s a busy calendar of events for families at Leeds City Museum and always something going on, especially in school holidays.
 We were in Leeds in October and popped in to see what was going on and discovered a Halloween party with sensory play, crafts, soft area and interactive shows, it was brilliant.
 Every Friday morning the museum have a toddler crafts session “Tiny Tigers” which is free, on selected dates there are multi-sensory mornings, baby friendly curator talks, Rory’s Saturday club and lots of holiday activities.

-To read more about this lovely museum, read my first ever blog post and review here which includes a video.
+To read more about this lovely museum, read this review here which includes a video.

 Please do save this for later, share with friends and make sure you’re following me on Facebook to find out more fun museums for toddlers!